rafavilvert/To-Do-App-Reactjs/README.md

 ## Project:

-This is a frontend project in react to help you organize your tasks.
+This is a frontend project in React js to help you organize and follow up your tasks.

 ## 📦 Usage:

-After clone the project in the project directory, you can run:
+After clone in the project directory, you can run:

 ### `yarn install`